calagopus-rs/wings/README.md

     # settings for the wings backup driver
     wings:
+      # how many threads to use when creating a .gz/.xz wings backup
+      create_threads: 4
       # how many threads to use when restoring a zip wings backup
       restore_threads: 4
       # what archive format to use for local (wings) backups